History of Bet365 in Timeline

 2010: Bet365 Wins "Operator of the Year" Award

 In 2010, Bet365 won the "Operator of the Year" award at the eGaming Review Operator Awards.
-The company also ranked third in The Sunday Times Profit Track 100 league table.
+It also ranked third in The Sunday Times Profit Track 100 league table.

 2010: eGaming Review Ranks Bet365 Number One

-In 2010, eGaming Review magazine ranked Bet365 the number one Internet gaming company.
+In 2010, eGaming Review magazine ranked Bet365 as the number one Internet gaming company.

 2010: Ray Winstone Becomes the Face of Bet365

 Since 2010, actor Ray Winstone has been the face of Bet365 in the UK.
-The company also sponsors Stoke City F.C.'s shirt and stadium.
+The company also sponsors the shirt and stadium of Stoke City F.C.

 2011: eGaming Review Ranks Bet365 Number One

-In 2011, eGaming Review magazine ranked Bet365 the number one Internet gaming company.
+In 2011, eGaming Review magazine ranked Bet365 as the number one Internet gaming company for the second consecutive year.

-In May 2012, Bet365 signed a three-year contract with Stoke City to become the club's shirt sponsors.
+In May 2012, Bet365 signed a three-year contract with Stoke City to become their shirt sponsors, reflecting chairman Peter Coates' connection to the club.

-In 2012, eGaming Review magazine ranked Bet365 the number one Internet gaming company.
-Also in 2012, Denise Coates received a CBE in the Queen's New Year Honours list.
+In 2012, eGaming Review magazine ranked Bet365 as the number one Internet gaming company for the third consecutive year.
+Also, Denise Coates received a CBE in the Queen's New Year Honours list.

 February 2013: Denise Coates Named One of the UK's Most Powerful Women